Jeremy Stanford: Career

 In 2001, Stanford played Matthew Gallagher in season 2 of children's series Crash Zone and Detective Inspector Clifford Knox in 5 episodes of Horace and Tina.
 He also had a recurring role in medical drama MDA (2002–2003) as Dr Tim Hawthorn.
 In 2004 Stanford played Commander Cyriax in ABC kids drama Silversun appearing in 26 episodes.

 He had guest roles in soap operas Neighbours and Chances, medical drama A Country Practice, police dramas Blue Heelers, Stingers and City Homicide and legal series Jack Irish (alongside Guy Pearce).
 He had further guest appearances in Satisfaction, crime series The Dr Blake Mysteries, prison drama Wentworth, Winners & Losers and hit newsroom drama The Newsreader (opposite Anna Torv).

 In 2022, Stanford joined the cast of the biographical miniseries Warnie in the role of Keith Warne.
 The decision to produce the miniseries about Warne after his death was criticised by Warne's daughter Brooke who described it as "beyond disrespectful".
 The trailer for the miniseries also attracted negative commentary on social media when it was first shown in 2023.'
 He is set to appear in Apple Cider Vinegar (a biographical series about disgraced Australian wellness guru Belle Gibson) in 2025.

 Stanford has appeared in a number of films including comedy Compo (1989) in which he had a lead role, drama Blinder (2013) and horror film Relic (2020).
 In 2022 was announced as part of the cast for thriller The 13th Summer.

 Stanford has also had a long and varied career in theatre since the early 1980s, portraying Buddy Holly in the national stage tour of Buddy: The Buddy Holly Story (1994) and Tick/Mitzi in Priscilla, Queen of the Desert (2006–2008).
 Other stage productions include Hello, Dolly!
 (1994–1995), Certified Male (2000–2001) and South Pacific (2012–2013).
 Stanford has also directed several stage productions including a national tour of Charlie and the Chocolate Factory (2019–2021).

+On 14 February 2026, it was announced that Stanford would produce the film Love, Wine & Valentine.